EASS-HIT-PART-A-2024-CLASS-VI/BiteMe_Michelle/README.md

 ### Currently Available:
 #### Backend:
+-🌐User Authentication: Secure login and user management with token-based authentication.
-- 🛒 Order Management: Create, view, and manage food orders.
+- 🛒 Order Management: Place and view food orders.
-- 📋 Menu Management: Add, update, and delete menu items.
+- 📋 Menu Management:Add, view, update, and delete menu items.
+-🍽️Restaurant Management: Add and view restaurant details.
-- 🧬 Testing: Unit and integration tests to ensure the backend works as expected.
+- 🧬 Testing: Comprehensive unit and integration tests to ensure reliability.
-- 🐋 Docker Support: Ready for containerization with Docker for easy deployment.
+- 🐋 Docker Support: Pre-configured for containerization with Docker for easy deployment.

+---

 ### To Be Continued (Frontend & More):
 #### Frontend: